GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/channel-header.md

 }
 ```

-The custom header implementation exposes an onTapTrailing callback, that will be called when the trailing button is tapped (e.g. for displaying an edit view).
+The custom header implementation exposes an onTapTrailing callback, that will be called when the trailing button is tapped (for example for displaying an edit view).
 The implementation of this button will be done in a `ViewModifier`, since the `ToolbarContent` can't keep `@State` variables.

 The next step is to provide a new implementation of the `ChatChannelHeaderViewModifier`.
 In this case, you need to provide handling for the `onTapTrailing` method from the `CustomChatChannelHeader`.
 To do this, you introduce a new `@State` variable in the modifier and change its state to true when the button is tapped.